jordanmacintyre/cuda-kernel-fusion/benchmarks/README.md

 ### Cache Benefit

-When a kernel runs **faster than theoretical predictions** based on DRAM bandwidth alone, it indicates **L2 cache benefits**:
+When a kernel runs **faster than theoretical predictions** based on VRAM bandwidth alone, it indicates **L2 cache benefits**:

-- **Cache benefit = 1.0x**: Performance matches DRAM-only theory
+- **Cache benefit = 1.0x**: Performance matches VRAM-only theory
 - **Cache benefit > 1.0x**: L2 cache is helping!
 (GOOD)
 - **Example**: 1.51x cache benefit means the kernel is 51% faster than theory predicts

 This happens when:
-- Data fits in L2 cache (6MB on RTX 3070)
+- Data fits in L2 cache (~4MB on RTX 3070)
 - Good temporal locality (reusing data)
 - Effective spatial locality (coalesced access)

-**Why report separately?** Efficiency is capped at 100% (can't exceed theoretical maximum), but cache benefit shows how much faster you are than the simple DRAM-only model.
+**Why report separately?** Efficiency is capped at 100% (can't exceed theoretical maximum), but cache benefit shows how much faster you are than the simple VRAM-only model.

 ## Best Practices